Lithium-Ion Batteries versus VRLA Batteries in 3-Phase UPS Systems

 Lithium-ion batteries offer many benefits as the backup power for your large, three-phase UPS system.
 Most manufacturers now offer Li-Ion battery options, with more sizes and ranges coming on the market every month, and all are worth considering when choosing a new UPS system.
 In some cases these models can also be retrofitted to use Li-ion batteries.

-For more information on Lithium-Ion Batteries and the UPS systems that can utilize them, call us at 800.876.9373 or email email@example.com.
+For more information about Lithium-Ion Batteries and the UPS systems that can utilize them,

 For more information on Li-Ion options from APC by Schneider Electric, see Gutor PXC, MGE Galaxy VM and Galaxy VX, Symmetra MW.